 1. What are your credentials?

 As with any professional, you want to ensure the person you’re dealing with has earned their stripes.
-Your broker should have a certificate IV in Finance and Mortgage Broking and have an Australian Credit License (ACL), supplied to them by ASIC.
+Your broker should have an approved qualification such as a Certificate IV in Finance and Mortgage Broking (FNS40821) and have an Australian Credit License (ACL), authorised by ASIC.
+Some brokers may also have a Diploma in Finance and Mortgage Broking Management (FNS50320) in addition to a Certificate IV.
+They should also be a member of a professional association such as the MFAA or FBAA.

 2. How many lenders do you have access too?

-To give yourself the best opportunity to get an appropriate home loan for you, you want your broker to have access to at least 20 lenders.
+To give yourself the best opportunity to get a suitable home loan for your circumstances, you want your broker to have access to at least 20 lenders.
 If they only deal with two or three, you might as well go direct.
-Furthermore, investigate each lender; you want a good mix of banks and non-bank institutions.
+It also pays to check which lenders your broker deals with.
+It’s better if they have a good mix of banks and non-bank institutions.

 3. What are your fees and commissions?